geocortex/dev-center/docs/mobile/concepts-advanced-layout.md

 ### Autocomplete Properties

 The `layout.xml` that comes with the [Quick Start](quick-start) references a xml schema.
 This XML schema allows Visual Studio to autocomplete property names and provide linting for types.
 Two attributes on the layout, `xmlns:xsi`, and `xsi:schemaLocation` allow this to happen.
+If you move the `layout.xml` files, you will need to adjust the relative reference to the layout schema for autocomplete to still function.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>